 Until now, we have discussed the ways to block IP addresses of other devices and websites.
 Now you might be wondering “How can I block my IP address for free?”.
 This is exactly what the next section is going to be about.

-How to Block My IP Address For Free?
+How To Block My IP Address For Free?

 Here are three practical ways to block or hide your IP address: